tdaykin/tdaykin.github.io/_posts/2023-8-28-robot-summer-enph.md

 <p>Of course there are other ways to do this, and I guess you could choose any decaying function (maybe an average?).
 All that I’m trying to do is keep the effect of the derivative for longer, so that the KdKd​﻿ term comes into play.</p>

-<p>The motivation to try something like this is somewhat arbitrary, but we gave it a shot and it had a **significant positive impact on the smoothness of the robot’s tape following at high speeds**.</p>
+<p>The motivation to try something like this is somewhat arbitrary, but we gave it a shot and it had a <i>significant positive impact on the smoothness of the robot’s tape following at high speeds</i>.</p>

 <strong>Final run:</strong>